-Details are available in the Financial Plan for Council Homes 2018/19 report which went to the Economic Regeneration, Housing and The Arts Policy & Advisory Committee on 16 January 2018.
+Details are available in the Financial Plan for Council Homes 2019/20 (pdf) report which went to the Economy, Housing and The Arts Policy & Accountability Committee on 28 January 2019.

-Further details can be found in the Financial Plan For Council Homes: The Housing Revenue Account Financial Strategy, 2018/19 Housing Revenue Account Budget and 2018/19 Rent Reduction report which went to Cabinet on 5 February 2018.
+You can read more in our The Housing Revenue Account Financial Strategy, 2019/20) Housing Revenue Account Budget and 2019/20 Rent Reduction (pdf) report which went to Cabinet on 4 February 2019.

 - What is target rent?
 Why is my rent different to my neighbours?

 Target rent is the weekly rent that the Government expects all social housing tenants to be paying.
 In Hammersmith & Fulham, rents are lower on average than the majority of other central London authorities.
 The latest rent reduction means H&F rents remain on average below target and will take many years to reach target rent.
 Therefore, depending on when your tenancy started, your rent may be significantly different from the average rent for a property of the same size and may be different from your neighbours’.